davidfmiller/man/README.md

 View the [docs](http://davidfmiller.github.io/man).

 ## TODO

-- scroll highlighted line into viewport on pageload
+- allow multiple line selection
 - docs on how to do include/config JS